-The statistics surrounding smoking are staggering with 34 million U.S. adults currently smoking and 480,000 Americans dying each year from smoking which accounts for nearly one in five deaths.
-However, people at any age, even those who have smoked for years or smoked heavily can benefit from quitting.
+The statistics surrounding smoking are staggering, with 34 million U.S. adults currently smoking and 480,000 Americans dying each year from smoking.
+This accounts for nearly one in five deaths.
+However, people at any age, even those who have smoked for years or smoked heavily, can benefit from quitting.

 The health benefits of quitting smoking include: